 How we achieve our goals

 NIAS aims to attract high quality scholars and select the best scientists.
-Succesfull applicants are selected by an external review process, where only the quality and innovative value of the research proposal count.
+Succesfull applicants are selected by an external review process, where the quality and innovative value of the research proposal count.

 The institute offers offices, research facilities, library services and – if eligible – accommodation to its fellows.
-Researchers from universities and research organisations in the Netherlands can even apply for a teaching replacement fund, which frees them from their teaching commitments and enables them to focus on what matters: their research.
+Researchers from universities and research organisations in the Netherlands can apply for a teaching replacement fund, which frees them from their teaching commitments and enables them to focus on what matters: their research.
 In addition, international fellows are eligible for a stipend and accommodation subsidy.

 The institute’s support facilities – as well as its international and interdisciplinary community – provide an autonomous research setting in which creativity and forward-thinking ideas can thrive.
 In addition to the cross-discipline collaborations within the sciences, NIAS stimulates collaboration between the arts and the sciences by offering fellowships to writers, journalists and artists.
 This allows the fellows to meet, interact and form new partnerships with researchers from disciplines with whom they would not have an opportunity to engage with in their own academic settings.